NationalSecurityAgency/kmyth/INSTALL.md

    Note: As this option does not build the kmyth TPM utilities library, unit testing will not be possible (*make test* will fail).

+2. To build only the 'kmyth-utils' library run *make utils-lib*.
+This might be useful if only the kmyth utility functionality is required.
+It creates:
+  * ./logger/lib/libkmyth-utils.so
+   Running *sudo make install* after this will install:
+  * /usr/local/lib/libkmyth-utils.so
+  * /uae/local/include/kmyth/file_io.h
+  * /uae/local/include/kmyth/formatting_tools.h
+  * /uae/local/include/kmyth/memory_util.h
+   Note: As this option does not build the kmyth TPM utilities library, unit testing will not be possible (*make test* will fail).

-2. To build both kmyth shared libraries, but not the kmyth applications, run *make libs*.
+3. To build all kmyth shared libraries, but not the kmyth applications, run *make libs*.
 This will create:
+  * ./lib/libkmyth-utils.so
   * ./lib/libkmyth-logger.so
   * ./lib/libkmyth-tpm.so
    Running *sudo make install* after this will install:
+  * /usr/local/include/kmyth/file_io.h
+  * /usr/local/include/kmyth/formatting_tools.h
+  * /usr/local/include/kmyth/memory_util.h
   * /usr/local/include/kmyth/kmyth_log.h
   * /usr/local/include/kmyth/kmyth.h
   * /usr/local/lib/libkmyth-logger.so